MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

  ## Share a record with someone else

- If you want to keep ownership of the record but let someone else work with it, select **Share**.
+ If you want to keep ownership of a record but let someone else work on the record with you then use the share option.

 1. From a list of records, select the record that you want to assign to someone else.
 You can select multiple records.